iron3oxide/fletched/README.md

 An opinionated framework on top of flet, designed to significantly reduce boilerplate code and aid in structuring a non-trivial project.

+If flet were an arrow,
+fletched would give it feathers, enabling you to aim and hit way further.

 For now, it offers two libraries/submodules:
 `mvp` and `routed_app`,
 which were originally separate projects.